mozilla/dxr/docs/source/development.rst

 .. image:: block-diagram.png

-DXR divides into 2 halves:
+DXR divides into 2 halves, with the index in the middle:

-1. The indexer, run via :program:`dxr index`, is a batch job which analyzes code and builds on-disk indices.
+1. The indexer, run via :program:`dxr index`, is a batch job which analyzes code and builds indices in elasticsearch.

    The indexer hosts various plugins which handle everything from syntax coloring to static analysis.
-The clang plugin, for example, which handles structural analysis of C++ code, builds the project under clang while interposing a custom compiler plugin.
-The plugin rides sidecar with the compiler, dumping out structural data into CSV files, which the DXR plugin later uses to fill elasticsearch with the information that supports structural queries like ``callers:`` and ``function:``.
+The clang plugin, for example, handles structural analysis of C++ code by building the project under clang while interposing a custom compiler plugin that dumps out data during compilation.
+This is later pulled into elasticsearch, where it supports structural queries like ``callers:`` and ``function:``.

    Generally, the indexer is kicked off asynchronously—often even on a separate machine—by cron or a build system.
 It's up to deployers to come up with strategies that make sense for them.

-2. A Flask web application which lets users query those indices.
-   :program:`dxr serve` is a way to run the application for development purposes, but a more robust method should be used for :doc:`deployment`.
+2. A Flask web application which lets users query indices. :program:`dxr serve` is a way to run the application for development purposes, though a more robust method should be used for :doc:`deployment`.

 Setting Up
 ----------

-Here we show the fastest way to get hacking on DXR.
+Here is the fastest way to get hacking on DXR.

 .. include:: download-boot-and-build.rst